The City Cook The City Cook, NY

 P: 212.685.3451

 Home cooks and professional chefs from all over the country shop here for an unmatched selection of spices, flavorings and exotic ingredients.
-We don't have to travel far to explore our own local spice market with its tall, narrow aisles lined with shelves holding jars, bins and plastic bags filled with a remarkable selection of spices, dried beans and peas, chutneys, 71 kinds of noodles from around the world, dried fruit, honey, coffee, tea and much more.
+But for New Yorkers, this is our local spice market with its tall, narrow aisles lined with shelves holding jars, bins and plastic bags filled with a remarkable selection of spices, dried beans and peas, chutneys, chiles and peppers, noodles from around the world, dried fruit, honey, coffee, tea and much more.

 What's great:

-If you've got the discipline to replace and refresh your dried herbs and spices once a year, this is where to go.
-Don't think of this store as only for the exotic; for example, they sell over 60 kinds of mustard.
-And if you're only looking to restock a jar of black peppercorns, here you'll find a half-dozen different kinds sold in quantities from small to huge.
+If you've got the discipline to replace your dried herbs and spices once a year, this is where to go.
+Even if you're only looking to restock a jar of black peppercorns, here you'll find a half-dozen different kinds from India, Ecuador, Vietnam, China, and elsewhere, sold in quantities from 50 mg to 5 pounds.
+They sell over 60 kinds of mustard and even more hot sauces.

 What to avoid: